standard-software/vscode-copy-format-code/README.md

 ## Usage

-If you specify multiple selections and select the following command, copies will be made according to the specified format.
+### Command

 ```
+[ Copy Format Code : Copy : Default Format ]
 [ Copy Format Code : Select Format... ]
 ```

-You can select the format hierarchically by selecting the menu.
-This hierarchical structure can all be changed in the settings.
+### [ Copy Format Code : Copy : Default Format ]

+If you specify multiple selections and select this command, copies are made to the clipboard according to the specification [Markdown LineNumber : Cut MinIndent].

+### [ Copy Format Code : Select Format... ]

+If you specify multiple selections and select this command, you can choose a function according to the menu settings below.

+The text formatted with the content of the selected items is copied to the clipboard.

 Default Setting
 ```